The Wizard of Odds

-The Wizard of Odds is an American television game show hosted by Alex Trebek that aired on NBC from July 16, 1973, to June 28, 1974, in which people from the studio audience vied in a number of rounds, primarily games revolving around statistical questions.
+The Wizard of Odds is an American television game show hosted by Alex Trebek that aired on NBC from July 17, 1973, to June 28, 1974, in which people from the studio audience vied in a number of rounds, primarily games revolving around statistical questions.
 John Harlan announced the pilot; Los Angeles radio personality Sam Riddle was the show's first announcer; towards the end of the run, Charlie O'Donnell replaced him.
-The title was a parody of the classic 1939 movie The Wizard of Oz and was Trebek's first American game show he hosted.
+The title was a parody of the classic 1939 movie The Wizard of Oz and was the first American game show Trebek hosted.

 Broadcast history

 Relatively short-lived, The Wizard of Odds replaced Sale of the Century with Joe Garagiola at 11:00 a.m.
 Eastern (10:00 Central).
 The show did not perform well against CBS' Gambit (later replaced by Now You See It with Jack Narz) and NBC dropped it after less than a year.

 Wizard was Trebek's first American game show, after starting his broadcast career in his native Canada.
 He later hosted four more NBC games, High Rollers (which replaced Wizard), from 1974 to 1976 and again as The New High Rollers from 1978 to 1980, Battlestars from 1981 to 1982 and again as The New Battlestars in 1983 Classic Concentration from 1987 to 1991.
 Finally, his fourth one was a brief revival of To Tell the Truth in 1991.
 Beginning in 1984, he hosted the syndicated TV hit game Jeopardy! until his death in 2020.